23 Must Have Easy Keto Cookies for 2022

 Almond Zucchini Bites

 I also love the way Alison from Food by Mars packed them in this lovely box.
-They'll make for a lovely holiday gift.
+They'll make for a precious holiday gift.

 This recipe is especially for our readers in the southern hemisphere who may have lots of ripe zucchini about now.